google/syzkaller/docs/syscall_descriptions_syntax.md

 "len": length of another field (for array it is number of elements), type-options:
 	argname of the object
 "bytesize": similar to "len", but always denotes the size in bytes, type-options:
 	argname of the object
+"bitsize": similar to "len", but always denotes the size in bits, type-options:
+	argname of the object
 "vma": a pointer to a set of pages (used as input for mmap/munmap/mremap/madvise), type-options:
 	optional number of pages (e.g. vma[7]), or a range of pages (e.g. vma[2-4])